Domestic abattoirs and meat processing

 The rules ensure meat sold for human consumption is wholesome and is prepared, stored and distributed hygienically.

-You are allowed to slaughter an animal on your property to feed your family and staff as long as it is consumed on the property where it is slaughtered.
+You are allowed to slaughter an animal on your property to feed your family and staff as long as it is consumed on the property where it's slaughtered.

-This is a common practice in the Northern Territory (NT) on large cattle stations to feed employees, and on small blocks in rural areas.
+This is a common practice in the NT on large cattle stations to feed employees, and on small blocks in rural areas.

 Slaughter for public consumption